 In 2013, UBC launched the Flexible Learning Initiative, which aims to provide a coherent and agile yet deliberate approach to transforming and enhancing student learning experience.
 Flexible Learning is about enabling pedagogical and logistical flexibility in higher education, often facilitated by technology.

 With the rapid advancement of technology, Flexible Learning has emerged as a new facet of teaching and learning.
 Within ever-changing, multimodal, and dynamic learning environments, it is critical and timely for higher education to revisit necessary elements of student success and approaches to improve pedagogical practices.
 UBC has a long history of innovation in pedagogy with appropriate use of technology.
-The Board of Governors and the UBC Executive have identified Flexible Learning as a major strategic priority of UBC over the next five years.

 Goals of the Flexible Learning Initiative